Master of Professional Studies (MPS) in Integrative Plant Science

 Examining flats of small industrial hemp plants

-Hemp Science is focused on the development of specific skills to understand plant breeding and genetics; hydroponic and field crop production; processing; food, fiber and medicinal applications; and product development.
-Students will also have a broad-based understanding of the industry from seed to sales, exploring the legal and regulatory environment and challenges facing the cannabis industry today and in the future.
+The Hemp Sciences concentration is focused on the development of skills to understand plant breeding and genetics; field crop production; processing; and product development.
+Students will also have a broad-based understanding of the industry from seed to sales, exploring the legal and regulatory environment and challenges facing the hemp industry.

 student interns examine rhododendron